 Appropriate Use of Computer Labs: IT Labs are to be used for class projects, assignments, programming, typing practice, activities, homework, and research.
-This type of use always has priority over Facebook, Instant Messaging, reading the news, general web surfing, etc. You may be asked by the Lab Assistant to give the computer to another student if you are not doing academic-related work and some labs are set aside solely for academic-related use.
+This type of use always has priority over Facebook, WeChat, reading the news, general web surfing, etc. You may be asked by the Lab Assistant to give the computer to another student if you are not doing academic-related work and some labs are set aside solely for academic-related use.

 Inappropriate Use of Computer Labs: Certain online activities are not permitted at any time.
 These include downloading and installing software without permission of the IT department, viewing pornographic websites, listening to music without headphones, watching YouTube or other video content (due to bandwidth constraints), using VoIP telephone applications such as Skype, and using RTC computers for malicious activities such as hacking or sending/posting inappropriate messages.
-Other uses, such as playing games, are discouraged and may be prohibited in specific labs and/or at specific times.
+Games are prohibited at all times